mark-watson/Racket-AI-book/manuscript/tutorial.md

 (require sqlite-table)
 ```

+Note that when the argument to **require** is a symbol (not a string) then modules are searched and loaded from your system.
+When the argument is a string like "utils.rkt" that a module is loaded from a file in the current directory.

 ## Installing Local Packages In Place

 In a later chapter **Natural Language Processing (NLP)** we define a fairly complicated local package.
 This package has one unusual requirement that you may or may not need in your own projects: My NLP library requires static linguistic data files that are stored in the directory **Racket-AI-book-code/nlp/data**.
 If I am in the directory **Racket-AI-book-code/nlp** working on the Racket code, it is simple enough to just open the files in **./data/...**.